 So you wanna start a food blog?
-Set your food blog up right from day one with this seven step guide to how to start a successful food blog
+Set your site up right from day one with this seven step guide to how to start a successful food blog.

 So you wanna start a food blog?
 That’s great!
 I’ve blogged in some way, shape, or form since 2001 (I’m aging myself here) and Fork in the Road is one of the best things I’ve ever created.

 However, it’s also A LOT of work.
 I used to roll my eyes at bloggers who talked about how much work it was, but it truly does take a lot of time, effort, and patience to grow a successful food blog.

 While I’ve spent the last three years blogging, it wasn’t until the summer of 2017 that I started getting serious about growing Fork in the Road.
 And in these past few years, I have learned many, many (many) things the hard way.
 So I’m writing a new food blogger resource blog series to help you avoid the mistakes I made and start your food blog off on the right foot from the start.

 If you’re looking to start a food blog, you need to start at the beginning by setting up your food blog for success.
 While there are countless small things you’ll need to learn in your food blogging journey, there are truly only seven simple steps you need to take to build the food blog of your dreams.

 Are you ready to learn how to start a successful food blog?
 Let’s do it!

 Disclaimer: This post includes affiliate links and I may receive a small commission if you purchase (at no additional cost to you).
 We only suggest products we have either used ourselves or have extensively researched.

 💻 STEP 1: Choose a secure website host for your food blog